Why Your SaaS Company's 409A Valuation Is Not Like Other Businesses

 What qualifications should my appraiser have?

-At minimum 5+ years of experience in business valuation, financial accounting, or investment banking, plus credentials like ABV, CVA, or ASA.
-They must also be independent—no financial interest in your company.
+Significant relevant experience in business valuation, financial accounting, investment banking, or a related field, along with credentials like ABV, CVA, or ASA.
+The appraiser must also be independent, with no financial interest in your company.

 How long does a 409A valuation take?